Skip to contents

 population_iterator;

-We then loop through the populations and create a new shared pointer, p, to reference the individual population of interest.
+Populations are looped through with a new shared pointer, p, to reference the individual population of interest.

 for (population_iterator it = this->populations.begin();